But I trust in you, O Lord. I say, “You are my God.” Psalm 31:14

 9 Then all the men of Judah and Benjamin gathered together to Jerusalem within the three days.
 It was the twentieth day of the ninth month, and all the people sat in the wide place in front of the house of the Lord, trembling because of this matter, and because of the great rain.

-16 The exiles did so.
+16 The exiles did accordingly.
 Ezra the priest set apart by name, men who were the leaders of their family units, and they sat down on the first day of the tenth month to examine the matter.
-17 They finished with all the men who had married foreign women by the first day of the first month.
+17 They dealt with all the men who had married foreign women by the first day of the first month.

 Those Guilty of Intermarriage

 18 Among the descendants of the priests, who had married foreign women were found these descendants of Jeshua, the son of Jozadak, and his brothers,